bra1nDump/ai-task-vscode/docs/backlog.md

 - Record the first video and publish it
 - Publish the extension
 - Automatically fix compilation errors
+- Gradually apply changes as they come in
 - Create a company and apply for open eye credits

 # Later